Locations:

 A note from Cleveland Clinic

 An electrolyte panel provides important information about body fluids, including your blood’s acid-base balance.
 Your healthcare provider may order an electrolyte blood test to diagnose or rule out a condition if you experience symptoms.
 You may also get an electrolyte panel if you have a condition that causes an electrolyte imbalance.
-Results from an electrolyte panel help your doctor decide if treatments are working or whether a disease is getting worse.
+Results from an electrolyte panel help your healthcare provider diagnose or monitor certain health conditions.

 Medically Reviewed